LindZCoding/Visual-Novel-Chapters/README.md

 Plan:

 * I will be seeding my own data for the database to use
-* Each dialogue line will have their own ID
+* Each dialogue line will have their own ID (dialogue model)
-* Each character will have their own ID
+* Each character will have their own ID (character model)
-* Each user will have their own ID
+* Each user will have their own ID (user model)
 * This way I can connect certain dialogue lines to certain characters only and/or user

 ![ERDVN](https://user-images.githubusercontent.com/91760331/148574818-8983bd6f-b7e2-4755-b24e-e283089d84a5.png)